Badraddin-Al-Asali/DrawProgram/README.md

 # Draw Program
 Hello, I have created and still improving a Paint like program.
-Soon I would Add all the tools that Paint have and more.
+Soon I would add all the tools that Paint have and more.

-# How to run the code
+# How To Run The Code In Visual Studios
   Make sure all the .h, .cpp, .fs and .vs are placed in one folder.
   Make sure the GLM folder is placed with the cpp and h files so for example the #include "glm\glm.h" will work.
   Edit the Include Directories to the Include folder.